 Here are four signs that your brand may need repositioning:

-3. You want to appeal to a new customer base.
+3. You want to appeal to a new customer base

-4. Current brand is performing poorly
+4. Your current brand is performing poorly

-How to successfully refresh franchise brands
+How to successfully refresh a franchise brand

 1. Don’t move too far away from your original branding

 Your brand may need to be refreshed, but don't be tempted to completely overhaul the core elements of your brand so that it becomes unrecognisable.
-Particularly for your logo, it's essential that you integrate some original features into the new one so that it looks updated rather than entirely different.
-Hire the services of a professional branding agency to help you create a connection between the new and the old.
-Attempting to rebrand in-house can result in costly mistakes being made.
+This may actually lose you custom, as consumers may not associate your positive reputation with your new branding.
+Particularly for your logo, it's essential that you integrate some original features into the new one, so it looks updated rather than entirely different.
+Most businesses opt to keep their original colours and simply change the design of the logo.

 2. Involve your franchisees

-3. Promote your new brand
+6. Promote your new brand

 Your brand identity is essential to the success of your franchise and represents your product, services and values.
-Over time, these elements may change, and so it's crucial that branding doesn’t get overlooked when you’re busy growing your franchise business.
+Over time, these elements may change, so it's crucial that branding doesn’t get overlooked when you’re busy growing your franchise business.

-The Editorial Team, Point Franchise ©
+Alice Tuffery, Point Franchise ©